Dextromethorphan, diphenhydramine, and phenylephrine

 Always follow directions on the medicine label about giving this medicine to a child.
 Do not use the medicine only to make a child sleepy.
 Death can occur from the misuse of antihistamines in very young children.

 Ask a doctor before giving the medicine to a child younger than 4 years old.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken this medicine within the past few days.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Since dextromethorphan, diphenhydramine, and phenylephrine is taken when needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since dextromethorphan, diphenhydramine, and phenylephrine is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose can be fatal.